 - Both the shower and toilet present the most serious hazard for the elderly.
 Getting in and out of the shower and standing up from or sitting down on the commode can be challenging for seniors.
-This is due as much to weak muscles and poor eyesight as it is to the height of the toilet or the slippery surface of the shower floor.
+This is due as much to weak muscles and poor eyesight as it is to the height of the toilet or the slip surface of the shower floor.

 How Can I Make My Bathroom More Senior-Friendly?

-Simple changes can help prevent accidents from happening in the bathroom:
+Simple safety precautions can help prevent accidents and serious injuries from happening in the bathroom:

-- Plug in a sensor light in the bathroom to help illuminate the senior’s way in the dark.
+- Plug in a sensor light in the bathroom so there is adequate lighting if the senior needs to use the bathroom overnight.
 Bonus points for a sensor that turns off automatically after a few minutes.

 - Switching the bathroom exhaust fan on to a timer can be quite helpful for a forgetful senior, as running an exhaust fan all night can be a fire hazard.

-- Add sturdy grab bars by the toilet, the bathtub, and in the shower to give the senior something to steady themselves as they use the toilet or get in and out of the bathtub or shower.
+- Add sturdy grab bars by the toilet, around bath tubs, and in the shower to give the senior something to steady themselves as they use the toilet or get in and out of the bathtub or shower.
 Read our article, Where To Put Grab Bars In A Bathroom (And How To Install Them), for more information.

 - A wearable emergency remote or one placed in the bathroom can be a priceless investment.
 Seniors that wear an emergency remote are more likely to get help when they need it most.
 With the press of a button, an ambulance is sent directly to the home as soon as possible.
 Additionally, Life Alert offers a shower HELP button.